Policies, Procedures & Statutory Documentation

 All students have access to peripatetic instrument lessons at Horsforth which take place during the school day.
 These lessons are on a rotating basis and allow students to integrate instrument study within their school week.
 Lessons take place once a week for twenty minutes on a one-to-one basis and students will be given tasks to complete to prepare and practice for their next lesson.

-At GCSE and A-Level, all students are offered free tuition in one instrument, the cost fully subsidised by the school.
+At GCSE all students are offered subsidised tuition in one instrument, with two thirds of the cost subsidised by the school.
 Non-GCSE and A-Level PP students are also offered a subsidised rate, and the cost is spread out throughout the year for all students.
+A-Level students have one lesson fully funded every week and are encouraged to take up a second instrument if they already have lessons in one.

 Our instrument tutors are hired individually and work across a variety of top-level schools in Yorkshire.
 Alongside their teaching responsibilities, many of our Peri staff also work professionally as artists and composers.